-This report deals exclusively with atmospheric emissions; water emissions are accounted for and entered into the PRTR by another PRTR taskforce (see www.emissieregistratie.nl).
+This report deals exclusively with atmospheric emissions; emissions to water are accounted for and entered into the PRTR by another PRTR taskforce (see www.emissieregistratie.nl).

 The purpose of this report is to provide a clear description of the methods followed for assessment of air emissions originating in the energy and industry sectors in the Dutch PRTR.